 Click on Apps & features.

-Select Microsoft Office 365 or the name of the suite you purchased like Microsoft Office 365 Home or Microsoft Office Home and Student 2013.
+Select the Microsoft Office 365 installation, or the name of the suite you purchased like Microsoft Office 365 Home, or Microsoft Office Home and Student 2013.

-Alternatively, and on previous version of the operating system, you can open Control Panel and uninstall the suite from Programs and Features.
+Alternatively, and on previous version of the OS, you can open Control Panel and uninstall the suite from Programs and Features.

 How to completely uninstall Office using the easy fix tool

-Microsoft provides an easy fix tool to help you quickly uninstall Office 365, Office 2016 or 2013 completely from your PC.
+Microsoft provides an easy fix tool to help you quickly uninstall Office 365, Office 2016 or 2013 completely from your computer.

 Click the Next button.